What is LEMS?

 Important facts about Lambert-Eaton myasthenic syndrome (LEMS)

-LEMS IS a neuromuscular disorder (a condition that affects the nerves and muscles) that typically causes severe, debilitating, and progressive muscle weakness and fatigue.
+LEMS IS a rare neuromuscular disorder (a condition that affects the nerves and muscles) that typically causes severe, debilitating, and progressive muscle weakness and fatigue.

 WHO IS AFFECTED BY LEMS?

-Approximately 3,000 people in the US
+Approximately 3,600 people in the US

 First symptoms usually appear between ages 35 and 60